-We will take reasonable steps to ensure that your personal information is accurate, compete, up to date and relevant.
-For this purpose our staff may ask you to confirm that your contact details are correct when you attend a consultation.
+We will take reasonable steps to ensure that your personal information is accurate, complete, up-to-date and relevant.
+For this purpose, our staff may ask you to confirm that your contact details are correct when you attend a consultation.
 We request that you let us know if any of the information we hold about you is incorrect or out of date.

 If you believe that the information we have about you is not accurate, complete or up-to-date, we ask that you contact us in writing.